WZY009/My-Leetcode-Record/README.md

 1. leetcode 384.
 Shuffle an Array - Using Fisher-Yates-Shuffle Algorithm, which is similar to Reservoir Sampling Algorithm.
 2. leetcode 528.
 Random Pick with Weight - Using preSum array and binary search.
 There are lots of details so it's not easy to finish it.
 3. leetcode 875.
 Koko Eating Bananas - Another perspective for me to use binary.
 All the increasing or decreasing array can use binary search.
 This method didn't come to my mind at first, on the contarary, I use linear search.
 Of course it will exceed the time limits.
+#### 5.6
+1. leetcode 1011.
+Capacity To Ship Packages Within D Days - Same as 875.
+Koko Eating Bananas
+2. leetcode 410.
+Split Array Largest Sum - This question and the previous questions - 1011.
+Capacity To Ship Packages Within D Days are one and two sides of generalized binary search.
+3. leetcode 870.
+Advantage Shuffle - Greedy algorithm.
+You have to use pair to record the B[i]'s position or it will exceed time limit.
+#### 5.7（5.8补2，3）
+I rarely meet monotonic stack question so I can't recall it immediately.
+The next step is learning labuladon's list and set up a regulation to review the question done before.
+1. leetcode 739.
+Daily Temperatures
+2. leetcode 496.
+Next Greater Element I
+3. leetcode 503.
+Next Greater Element II